senserf/picos/README.txt

 	   notation.
 	   RFC_xmt added as an honorary assessment method.
 It determines the amount of time needed to transmit at packet.
-This way we avoid clumsy and confusing tricks with TLength (packet attrributes), which is best left to mean what it is supposed to mean.
+This way we avoid clumsy and confusing tricks with TLength (packet attributes), which is best left to mean what it is supposed to mean.

+ R070402A  Process method getOwner () documented (it was missing from the
+           manual).
+Added operation getproclist.
+A special sequence (!!), i.e. two consecutive exclamation marks, is detected by SMPP and removed from the source wherever it occurs.
+This is a way of adding some power to the concatenation mechanism of cpp macros - to allow concatenation of arbitrary token fragments.
+Quite handy.